 By Shakun Saini Aug.
 05, 2019

-Fifty-nine years on, the women of Mughal-E-Azam need to be celebrated.
+Sixty years on, the women of Mughal-E-Azam need to be celebrated.
 Anarkali is the soul of the film, but even Bahar, a jealous lady-in-waiting, is graceful in her pursuits.
-Jodha Bai is an unconventional mother figure, not a standard 17th century queen who only exists to produce heirs.
+Jodha Bai is an unconventional mother figure, not a standard 17th century queen who only exists to produce heirs

 Two passionate young souls take on the world and everyone opposed to their love, only to either end up together or perish.